FixTweet/FxTwitter/README.md

 ## Why FixTweet is nicer to develop for and deploy

-TwitFix and its derivatives have quite a few dependencies you need to rely on.
-You need to set up a server somewhere, install Python, all its dependencies, then either set up `youtube-dl` (more resource intensive) or beg Twitter for API access, and optionally set up a database, otherwise it uses the file system to cache.

-FixTweet was written from the start as a lightweight, TypeScript-based Cloudflare Worker.
-Cloudflare Workers are completely free for up to 100,000 requests per day, per account.
+FixTweet was originally designed for edge computing in mind meaning it's easy to run closer to your users (which has significant latency advantages for people in a lot of regions).
+The way we use it and recommend deployment is using Cloudflare Workers, which are completely free for up to 100,000 requests per day, per account.
 Cloudflare Workers are [fast to set up](https://developers.cloudflare.com/workers/get-started/guide/) and your script is distributed in their datacenters around the world for lower latency.
+It may be possible to run it on other platforms that support Hono, but at this time we do not provide documentation to do so yet.

 FixTweet does not need a database nor a Twitter API key: It takes a similar approach to `youtube-dl` where it pretends to be a logged-out Twitter web user, fetching a guest token and making API requests from there.
-As far as I can tell, this basically means we have "unlimited" read-only access to Twitter's API, including things they don't expose in their public API, useful for polls and other features.
+At one point, this meant "unlimited" read-only access to Twitter's API, including things they don't expose in their public API, useful for polls and other features.
+It's been locked down pretty heavily after Elon Musk took over Twitter, but the guest token API does still work.

 ## Deploy FixTweet yourself